Sheng17/connect-four/README.md

 # Connect Four

-Interactive two-player-only version of "Connect Four", coded on Java.
-It is played entirely on the output terminal.
+Interactive two-player-only version of "Connect Four", coded on Java and played entirely on the output terminal.

 ## Steps: